The Angel’s Gala

 Co-Founder, Logistics, Project Coordinator

-Today, Kila and Ceaser are parents to five, beautiful children.
-Three living children, Maxwell, Mia, and Luke, and their two little ones in heaven, Gabriella and Eva Katherine.
+Today, Kila and Cesar are parents of five beautiful children.
+Three living children, Maxwell, Mia, and Luke, and their two little angels, Gabriella and Eva Katherine.

 Maranda Salter’s Testimony